mrcharles/bluh.org/content/post/pain-doesnt-radicalize.md

 But there's also real evidence that certain things which are not considered medicine can have true, clinically proven, positive impact when treating chronic pain.
 Much of this is rooted in the fact that even many doctors misunderstand the mechanics of pain, but even if they don't, they believe that everything has a cause, and if something has a cause it can be fixed.
 This is also often not true.

 The reason I've pointed out that I had good insurance, that I had access to some of the best doctors and treatments, is to point out that the failure of medical systems is not just one of money, but one of tunnel vision.
 If a doctor believes they can fix you, then you believe they can fix you.
 But you don't know they can't until you get the time with them.
-False hope is worse than no nope, because false hope prevents you from reaching a point of acceptance.
+False hope is worse than no hope, because false hope prevents you from reaching a point of acceptance.

 ---